dtolnay/syn/examples/heapsize/README.md

 Some unstable APIs in the `proc-macro2` crate let us improve this further by joining together the span of the field name and the field type.
-There is no difference in our code -- everything is as shown in this directory -- but building the example crate with `cargo build` shows errors like the one above and building with `RUSTFLAGS='--cfg procmacro2_semver_exempt' cargo build` is able to show errors like the following.
+There is no difference in our code &mdash; everything is as shown in this directory &mdash;
+but building the example crate with `cargo build` shows errors like the one above and building with `RUSTFLAGS='--cfg procmacro2_semver_exempt' cargo build` is able to show errors like the following.

 ```
 error[E0277]: the trait bound `std::thread::Thread: HeapSize` is not satisfied